imp444/IC_Addons/IC_BrivGemFarm_HybridTurboStacking_Extra/README.md

 Very useful with Tatyana, less with Melf since unlike with Tatyana, enemies spawning is staggered.
 Setting the value to 0 disables the feature.

->**⚠️ Be careful**: A high enough BUD combined with enough item levels on Warden's slot 5 can cause the ultimate to kill enemies in lower zones.
+>**⚠️ Be careful**: A high/buggy BUD combined with enough item levels on Warden's slot 5 can cause the ultimate to deal enough damage to kill enemies in lower zones.

 ___